cryptozealot/teamspeak-3-avatar-file-name-from-ID/README.md

 <blockquote>avatar_cgehjfnhfcmknpinapmaobfeocjiheddimfomdbn</blockquote>

-That's all.. for now.
+That's all!

-If your server is running on windows, here's what you need to do:
+If you are on windows or you want to know how this works - keep reading.

 Get UID of user, base64 decode it, hexdump it and then replace each hex character from the dumped string with the letters of the alphabet like so: